Survivor’s Diaries: Chapter 20

 He was, as always, cool as a cucumber.

-I think I would fair better during these quarrels if I wasn’t so incapacitated by the exquisite beauty of his features, like the halo of his midnight hair, the snow white of his skin, or the hard square of his jaw.
+I think I would fair better during these quarrels if I wasn’t so incapacitated by the exquisite beauty of his features, like the black halo of his midnight hair, the snow white of his skin, or the hard square of his jaw.
 It didn’t help that his body was as equally distracting as his face.

 Jesse’s long, lean, sinewy limbs seemed to take up over eighty percent of the couch we both occupied.
 As he stared at me now, his slender but muscular arms were folded across his chest, and despite being un-flexed, their natural position seemed to be one of perpetual plyometric engagement.
 It made it hard to focus.
 My heart was accelerating past the point of control and my mouth almost watering.